Eighth Avenue (Brooklyn): Lapskaus Boulevard

 is the nickname of part of Eighth Avenue, in a Norwegian middle-class section of bordering Bay Ridge, and Sunset Park.
 This part of Eighth Avenue in Sunset Park is primarily home to Norwegian immigrants, and it is known as "Little Norway", or Lapskaus Boulevard as the Norwegians termed it.

-The name Lapskaus was derived from a Northern European stew that was a staple food of lower to middle income families.
+The name lapskaus was derived from a Northern European stew that was a staple food of lower to middle income families.
 In Norway, lapskaus most often refers to a variation of beef stew.
-This dish may be called "brun lapskaus" stew made with gravy, "lys lapskaus" stew made with vegetables and pork meat or "suppelapskaus" where the gravy has been substituted by a light beef stock.
+This dish may be called brun lapskaus (stew made with gravy), lys lapskaus stew made with vegetables and pork meat or suppelapskaus, where the gravy has been substituted by a light beef stock.
 While the New York City metropolitan area had a Norwegian presence for more than 300 years, immigration to Bay Ridge began to seriously take shape in the 1920s.

-Nordic heritage is still apparent in some sections of the neighborhood.
+Nordic heritage is still apparent in much of the neighborhood.
 There is an annual Syttende Mai Parade, celebrated in honor of Norwegian Constitution Day.
-The parade features hundreds of people in folk dress who march along Fifth Avenue.
+The parade features hundreds of people in folk dress (bunad) who march along Fifth Avenue.
 The parade ends with the crowning of Miss Norway near the statue of Leif Ericson.
 The monument was donated in 1939 by Crown Prince Olav, and features a replica of a Viking rune stone located in Tune, Norway.
 The stone stands on Leif Ericson Square just east of Fourth Avenue.